DesktopGooseUnofficial/launcher/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.
 Ex.
 I would like the [...] to be [...] when I [...]

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.
-Ex. hhh

 **Additional context**
 Add any other context or screenshots about the feature request here.
 Ex. a mockup of it